VACP Recommends Shrouding of Badges for Virginia Corrections Officer Jeremy Lewis Hall

 The Virginia Association of Chiefs of Police recommends that all Virginia law enforcement officers shroud their badges in honor of Virginia Corrections Officer Jeremy Lewis Hall, 40, who died following a "violent attack" by an inmate at River North Correctional Center on November 17, 2025.

-Shrouding is recommended through the day of funeral services, TBD.
+Shrouding is recommended through the day of funeral services, Sunday, November 23.
+Services are private.

 The VACP expresses our sincerest condolences to VADOC Director Chad Dotson, Senior Deputy Director Joseph Walters, and to the family, friends and colleagues of Corrections Officer Hall.
 Our prayers are with them at this most difficult time.